 However, if you physically lose your hardware wallet without a key phrase backup, there is no other way of recovering your funds ever.
 As such when setting up your hardware wallet, always remember to keep a copy of the key phrase and put it somewhere safe from fire or flood.

 Bitcoin Halving or sometimes also known as the Halvening, refers to the reduction of block reward to miners by half.
 This is part of its built-in monetary policy, in which after every approximately 4 years, the mining reward will be halved towards the limited capped supply of 21 million Bitcoin.
 Once 21 million of Bitcoin have been minted, there will no longer be new supply of it rewarded to miners, and miners are expected to earn revenue by way of transaction fees.
 In order to follow the real time of when the halving will take place, you can bookmark the CoinGecko's bitcoin halving page.

 This is seen as a significant event for couple of reasons.
 Firstly, traders may speculate on the possible scarcity of Bitcoin making way to high volatility.
 Secondly, as miners' rewards will be reduced, we may see some miners exiting the market as they could not sustain the lower profitability.
 This in turn may cause the hashing rate to reduce and mining pools may consolidate.
 Due to this, the bitcoin network may be a little unstable during the halving period.

-What is the highest price for Bitcoin?
+What is the all-time high for Bitcoin (BTC)?

-What is the lowest price for Bitcoin?
+What is the all-time low for Bitcoin (BTC)?